 - For copy, remember that for most ads on Facebook, you’ve got a status update, a link headline, a link description and a Call To Action button – all of which need copy.

-- You might even have some copy on the image (but aiming for less than 20% text on the image as per Facebook’s rules).
+- You might even have some copy on the image.
 Consider how all of these items work together, and be mindful of the character count where your copy will be cut off.

 - It’s always helpful to A/B test ads – so coming up with alternative versions of your ads can be useful to see which one is most engaging.